 Either remove a 6 inch (15 cm.) section of a rooted stem or take the same amount from a lateral shoot near the tip.
 Make your cut ½ inch (1 cm.) below a leaf.
 Use sharp, clean cutting tools to prevent disease from spreading and injury to the plant.

 Each cutting must have at least one leaf and be free of flowers.
 Cuttings of creeping phlox do not require a pre-treatment of rooting hormone before planting, but it may speed up the process.
 If you choose to do so, dip the cut end into the hormone and shake the excess off.
 You are now ready to plant.

 In order to successfully propagate creeping phlox from cuttings, you need to observe the appropriate planting and care instructions.
 Choose a fast draining growing medium such as a combination of peat, coarse sand, and perlite.

 Pull the leaves off the bottom 1/3 of the cutting.
 Plant the cut end 4 inches (10 cm.) into the soil after you treat with the hormone, if you wish.
 Keep the planting medium moderately moist and place the container in bright but indirect light.

 You may also choose to place a plastic bag over the container to conserve moisture.
 Remove it once a day to prevent fungal build up in soil.
-In 4 to 6 weeks, the plant should be rooted and ready for transplant.
+In four to six weeks the plant should be rooted and ready for transplant.